 Keep your emails to 3-4 paragraphs with 1-3 sentences per paragraph.

-Be kind.
 When you’re speaking in person, your body language shares what may be behind your words, passion, energy, self confidence… but those important additives are lost in mail.

 Remember you’re building a business relationship so be yourself and be professional.
 You don’t have to be stiff but too much informality may make you come across as flippant.